shaman007/home-k3s/README.md

 * Mastodon
 * Prometheus operator
 * Prometheus Thanos
-* Prometheus Loki for log aggregation
+* Graphana Loki for log aggregation
 * Promtail for logs delivery
 * Live RTSP viewer for the Foscam CCTV camera
 * FTP server for the Foscam CCTV camera
+* Plex

 ## TODO

 * Vault for secrets
-* Plex that lives on-prem at the moment

 ## Dokerfiles